atomicobject/objection/README.md

   * The re-factored form should delegate directly to Objection (e.g. _[Objection registerClass:[TheClass class] withDependencies:@"collaborator", nil]_)
   * This form would allow for alternative registration mechanisms
 * XCode 4 build compatibility
+* Be a good Objective-C citizen by using a namespace prefix for symbols

 Installation
 =======